denissimon/medication-reviews-scraper/README.md

 The extracted data is appended to the existing data and written to `all_reviews.json`.

-You can also pass the `check_for_uniqueness` argument to check each new review for uniqueness before adding it, and reliably avoid duplicates if any (however, this will slightly increase the script execution time):
+You can also pass the `check_for_uniqueness` argument to check each new review for uniqueness before adding it, and reliably avoid duplicates if any:

 ```sh
 python script2.py check_for_uniqueness